 At Robert Le Kyng, we are concerned with supporting all our children so that they are happy, confident individuals who develop into positive learners and members of both the school and the wider community.

 All staff at Robert Le Kyng, teaching and non-teaching, have made a commitment to the Behaviour Policy and the Bullying and Conflict Policy.
+These can be found in our Documents and Policies section.
 There is a very strong emphasis on encouraging children to express any concerns that they have to teachers, non -teaching staff and the Headteacher.

 Parents are also reminded that they need to `tell’ if there are any concerns expressed by their child.
 We particularly encourage parents to phone before or after school, between 8.00am and 5.45pm.
 In this way, issues can be resolved.